 Normally, to test something like a web application, a tester would have to go through and manually execute a list of test cases to ensure they produce the desired result.
 This may not look bad at first glance, but as time goes on companies move more and more towards digital applications.
 These applications grow in size and functionality every day, therefore requiring at least daily testing as updates and patches are released.
 This can consume hundreds upon thousands of man-hours, costing the company and its customers money.
 These applications must be tested though, as the cost of not doing so is even higher.

 Now picture a company that has a huge website with lots of different functionality that is being constantly updated.
 The amount of time that goes into the website being thoroughly tested is huge.
 Some test scripts might be dynamic, meaning they change with each new update as sections of the website change.
 However others that deal with more simple actions, like logging in, hardly ever change.
-These kinds of scripts that are repeatable, and make good candidates to be run by an automation tool.
+These kinds of scripts are repeatable, and make good candidates to be run by an automation tool.
 Doing this will be saving the company time, and therefore, money.
-That type of routine, repeatable testing is called smoke testing.
+That type of routine, repeatable testing, is called smoke testing.
 The name comes from the way plumbers test a network of pipes by pumping smoke into them and checking for leaks.
 It is a quick and easy way to catch a potential mistake.

-An array of automated smoke tests that run with each deploy of an application can catch mistakes like pages not loading properly or text boxes not taking user input, things that completely destroy an app’s functionality.
+An array of automated smoke tests that run with each deployment of an application can catch mistakes like pages not loading properly or text boxes not taking user input: things that completely destroy an app’s functionality.
 More in depth testing is called feature-level or regression testing, and is much harder to automate, though not impossible.
 [6]

 Terminology